 Marine Day or Umi no Hi(海の日), also know as “Sea Day” or “Ocean Day”, is a day to give thanks to the ocean’s bounty.
 As a Japan is an island nation, the ocean it’s really important for the country.
 On this day, people prays for another year of prosperity

 But it was created to commemorate the return of the Emperor Meiji to the Port of Yokohama safely after a sea voyage across Tohoku and Hokkaido.
 It was in 1995 when the government changed the name and the propose of this day.

-Health and Sports Day or Taiiku no Hi (体育の日 ), also known as Sports Day commemorates the opening of the Summer Olympics headed at Tokyo in 1964 and want to promote sports as well as physical and mental health and an active lifestyle.
+Health and Sports Day or Taiiku no Hi (体育の日), also known as Sports Day commemorates the opening of the Summer Olympics headed at Tokyo in 1964 and want to promote sports as well as physical and mental health and an active lifestyle.
 At first this day was always on October 10th (the day that the Tokyo Olympics began) but nowadays it’s celebrated on the second Monday in October.
-However, only in 2020 the date had been changed to July 24th for the Olympic Games.

 This day many schools and companies hold a Sports Festival or Undokai (運動会) and make several sports-related activities.

 Mountain Day (August 8th)